BJP meet: Rajnath urges dialogue between farmers, govt | Politics

-He highlighted the role of grassroots workers in the Bharatiya Janata Party and said this was the only party that has not seen a split so far.
+He highlighted the role of grassroots workers in the Bharatiya Janata Party and said this was the only party which has not seen a split so far.

 He referred to the recently begun construction of a Ram temple in Ayodhya, after the historic verdict in the Ram Janmabhoomi-Babri Masjid land dispute.

-''People used to say that whenever elections come, BJP leaders speak about the construction of the Ram temple," he said, referring to the foundation laying ceremony last year.
+''People used to say that whenever elections come, BJP leaders speak about construction of the Ram temple,'' he said, referring to the foundation laying ceremony last year.

-''Credibility is the biggest capital in politics," he said, giving the example of Prime Minister Narendra Modi.
+''Credibility is the biggest capital in politics,'' he said, pointing at Prime Minister Narendra Modi.

-"Be it the abrogation of Article 370, triple talaq or Bhoomi puja for the construction of the Ram temple in Ayodhya, there has been no doubt over our credibility.
+''Be it the abrogation of Article 370, triple talaq or bhoomi pujan for the construction of the Ram temple in Ayodhya, there has been no doubt over our credibility.
 We do not indulge in politics of caste or religion, but that of humanity,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)